BruceRedefinedprop/ht_issue/README.md

 # deployment

-To deploy the system, I transition the applicaton to Heroku at.....
+To deploy the system, I transition the applicaton to Heroku at....

+Static files were moved AWS S3.

 # Misc.
 Technical Notes